drochgenius/experimenting-with-kafka/README.md

 # Experimenting with Apache Kafka
 Experimenting with Apache Kafka using kafka-node

+For a brief introduction to Kafka, see this [article](https://sookocheff.com/post/kafka/kafka-in-a-nutshell/).

 ## Local Kafka Setup

 Assuming you have installed [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) on your computer.